-Supreme court blocks California law on anti-abortion centers
+Supreme Court blocks California law on anti-abortion centers

 The justices endorsed the argument advanced by the clinics that the Democratic-backed law in the most populous U.S. state ran afoul of the Constitution’s First Amendment guarantee of free speech by forcing them to advertise for abortion in violation of their beliefs.

-“California cannot co-opt the licensed facilities to deliver its message for it,” Thomas wrote in his opinion.
+“California cannot co-opt the licensed facilities to deliver its message for it,” Thomas wrote.

 President Donald Trump’s administration hailed the decision.